 Let’s start with some facts.
 You are human.
 Everyone else is as well.
 You can’t do everything.
 They can’t either.
+To grow your side hustle, some things must change.

 In today’s culture, we are constantly comparing ourselves to others.
 This becomes an issue when you are trying to compare yourself to a celebrity or prominent social figure.
 The issue is you don’t always see the full picture of that person’s life and the support they have to help manage everything.
 For the side hustler, like you and I, we have to manage everything ourselves including our day job, side hustle, kids (if you have any, and other day-to-day things.